mrezabayat/iamsorush/content/posts/concepts-cpp/index.md

     { a + a } -> std::same_as<int>;
 }
 ```
-The above concept impose two constraints:
+The above concept imposes two constraints:

 * `a+a` must be valid.
 * `decltype(a+a)` must be the same as `int`.

-Note that `same_as` is defined in the `<concepts>` header.
+Concept `same_as` is defined in the `<concepts>` header.

-We can have multiple expressions:
+We can also have multiple expressions:

 ```cpp
 template<class T>